 Yet can rocks be broken with a spike by men who are half starved?
-The answer is yes - at the Guildford casual ward, where the photos were taken.
-Guildford is on chalk and chalk is soft.
-It certainly can be broken by stabbing into it with a long-handled spike.
+The answer is yes - at Guildford where the photo was taken.
+Guildford is on chalk and chalk is very soft, and it certainly can be broken by stabbing into it with a long-handled spike.

-The weak and malnourished tramps and vagrants were not, in general, given strenuous work.
+It seems that the weak and malnourished tramps and vagrants were not, in general, given strenuous work.
 According to George Orwell, the work in the spikes that he knew was peeling potatoes for the meals of the inmates of the workhouse.

 So this suggests that the work required of inmates in workhouses was more strenuous than that required of inmates of casual wards.
 In fact, my mother claims that a very heavy hammer in her father's shed came from the workhouse.
 I couldn't lift it.

-So why were casual wards known as spikes?
+Why were casual wards known as spikes?

 Probably the worst job for casual ward inmates was the rope-teasing, which was highly unpleasant, but not physically taxing.
 The small spike used for this job, may have given rise to casual wards being referred to as 'spikes'.

 I was told at the Guildford Spike that if a vagrant had not broken sufficient rocks, he was not allowed to leave.
 Yet I can't help wondering why he would not have preferred this to having to tramp up to 20 miles or so to reach another casual ward.
 Do you know the answer?